 This article covers everything you need to know about Infrastructure as Code (IaC) in Nexus Lifecycle.
 We’ll go over what IaC is, how it works, and how to use it with Nexus Lifecycle.

-More specifically, this article will help you:
+More specifically, this article will help you with the following:

 - Understand what Infrastructure as Code is and how it’s used in modern software development.

 - Explain how Nexus Lifecycle scans IaC files and what information will be available from the scans.